 Maybe you don’t give your gutters much thought.
 But when they cause water damage, they certainly need your attention.
 Water damage can impact your home in various ways when your gutters are clogged or not functioning properly.
-To keep your home fully protected, you need the best gutter guards for water damage.
-Here’s everything you need to know about how gutter guards prevent water damage.
+To keep your home fully protected, you need the best gutter shields for water damage.
+Here’s everything you need to know about how gutter covers prevent water damage.

 Many homes have a system of gutters, which are a series of horizontal channels and downspouts located along the roofline designed to divert rainwater away from the home.
 Without any gutters, it’s much easier for a home to experience water damage and other issues.

 Most gutters today are called open-faced gutters and are open on the top.
 This means it can be easy for leaves and other debris to build up in the gutters and downspouts, causing clogs.
 Having clogged gutters prevents the water from flowing where it is supposed to and can lead to damage to the property.

 Gutter covers are simple devices that fit on top of open-faced gutters and are meant to prevent leaves and debris from falling into the gutter system and causing clogs.
 They can help protect your home and mean you don’t need to clean out your gutters.

 During heavy rainfall, a large quantity of water rushes down the roof and toward the gutters.
 And although gutters are designed to divert the water away, during a heavy downpour, the system may become overwhelmed.
 The problem is only exacerbated if the storm is washing leaves, twigs, dirt and debris into the gutters as well, or if clogs already exist in the system.

 Debris, clogs and heavy rains can mean the gutters can easily overflow, allowing the rainwater to fall off the edges of the roof and lead to various types of damage to the home and surrounding property.

 Gutters that are clogged and not protected with gutter covers can cause all of these issues: